alessiodimichelangeli/gsnplus/README.md

 GSN+ is an extension of the [GSN](https://github.com/LSIR/gsn) project.
 GSN+ makes easy to send a message/command from the web interface to the sensors, but the real goal of this project is to make available a two communication-ways between TinyOs and GSN.

+Please, before use this project consider to play a little bit with the original GSN project and read its [WIKI](https://github.com/LSIR/gsn/wiki)

 ## Online Documentation

 You can find the GSN+ documentation, including a deployment, installation, and programming